ParameswarKanuparthi/Face-Detection-and-Motion-Tracking/README.md

-# Face-Detection-and-Motion-Tracking-using-Centroid-Tracking-Algorithm
+# Face-Detection-and-Motion-Tracking

-A project on face detection and motion tracking using opencv and centroid tracking algorithm
+A project on face detection and motion tracking using OpenCV and Centroid tracking algorithm

+Face Detection - OpenCV
+Motion tracking - Centroid tracking algorithm

 Parameswar Kanuparthi